 When the alkalinity of the water is low, the pH of the water is also decreased.
 This means the acidity of water is increased, and increased acidity is more carbon dioxide.

 With the aeration process, carbon dioxide is released from the pool.
 So, the reduction in acidity will cause the pH to increase.

 Bubblers are used for the formation of bubbles.
 In this, an increase in pH depends on the size and quantity of the bubbles.
 The large size of bubbles rapidly increases the pH of water.

 The swimmers or other employed people can do the splashing.
 Splashing is more suitable than other methods.
 In this, water is continuously splashed with hands and legs.

 The pH increases instantly when the alkalinity of the pool is high.
 If the aeration process is robust, the outcomes usually take more time, and its effects last longer,

 The less effective process will show its results in a short duration and will only be there for a while.

 Dry acid is Sodium Bisulfate.
 It is a granular acid and is highly soluble in water.
 This makes it desirable to lower the alkalinity of the pool.
 However, it is less common because of its costly nature and rare availability.

-Being a weak acid, it requires less care while handling in comparison to muriatic acid.
+Being a weak acid, it requires less care while handling than muriatic acid.

 Special precautions need to be taken while preserving it.
 Store it in a cool and dry place to prevent it from being contaminated due to moisture.